Consistency of Graphical Model-based Clustering: Robust Clustering using Bayesian Spanning Forest: Concrete examples

-\begin{remark} The choice of $\sigma_n^2$ depends on the triplet $(K_{0,n}, D_{\mu,\min}^2, \Lambda_{\max})$.
-However, the condition only requires $\sigma_n^2$ to be asymptotically smaller than some upper bound.
-Thus, one can safely set $\sigma_n^2$ to decay with $n$.
-In practice, this is particularly useful when the true number of clusters is known.
-Specifically, in such settings, the chance of over-splitting of a tightly grouped points is less, even when the $\sigma_n^2$ is small.
-At the same time, a small $\sigma_n^2$ ensures greater sensitivity to inter-cluster separation.
-Thus, when $K_{0,n}$ is known, using a small $\sigma_n^2$ is both theoretically justified and practically robust. \end{remark}
+\begin{remark} The admissible range for $\sigma_n^2$ depends on the triplet $(K_{0,n},D_{\mu,\min}^2,\Lambda_{\max})$, but the condition requires only that $\sigma_n^2$ be asymptotically smaller than a given upper bound, so one may safely let $\sigma_n^2$ decay with $n$.
+This is particularly useful in practice when $K_{0,n}$ is known: the risk of oversplitting tightly grouped points is reduced even for small $\sigma_n^2$, while a small $\sigma_n^2$ simultaneously sharpens sensitivity to inter-cluster separation.
+Thus, when $K_{0,n}$ is known, a small $\sigma_n^2$ is both theoretically justified and practically robust. \end{remark}